Terms and Conditions

 1.15.
 “Online Account” means, where applicable, the online account we have dedicated for your use which is only accessible through our Website using your unique username and password.

-1.23.
-“Subscriber” means the party that subscribed for the Services and is detailed on the Order Confirmation.
+1.22.
+“Subscriber” means the party that subscribed for the Services.

 1.26. “the Website” means www.smb.co.uk .